Marvi217/Marvi217/README.md

 <div style="text-align: center;">
   <h2>💫 About Me:</h2>
-  <p>I'm a second-year Computer Science student.
+  <p>I'm a third-year Computer Science student.
 I'm passionate about programming and new technologies.
 Outside of studies, I work on projects and experiment with code.
 In my free time, I enjoy reading comics and books. 🚀</p>
 </div>

 <div align="center">